Published on April 22, 2024

 "It promotes exercise and fresh air, and as I stroll with the VOOMcart, my neighbours will say hello - so it also promotes community!"

-With the VOOMcart, I just don’t need a car to carry my goods.
+With the VOOMcart, I simply don’t need a car to carry my goods.

 Fun Fact: Emmeline Caplan spent her formative years growing up in Staten Island - which is where NYC introduced it's first recycling pilot program in 1986!